About This Program

 Follow us on Instagram

-The PhD in Exercise Physiology at Springfield College requires the completion of 68 graduate credits.
-Graduates of this program are expected to have a comprehensive grasp of Exercise Physiology primarily designed to prepare them to teach a broad range of Exercise Science related courses at the College level.
-However, in addition to a common core, students have the flexibility to focus on specific areas of the field depending upon their interest.
-The program is an applied program.
-The available options include Sports Physiology and Clinical Exercise Physiology as examples.
+The PhD in Exercise Physiology at Springfield College gives students a comprehensive understanding of Exercise Physiology and prepares them to teach a broad range of Exercise Science-related college-level courses.
+In addition to a common core, students have the flexibility to focus in either Sports Physiology or Clinical Exercise Physiology depending upon their professional interests.

 Admissions Requirements